-- Providing resources and educational materials to influencers and the general public that improve food choices, especially among high-income, high-consuming populations where there is access to alternatives.
+- Providing resources and educational materials to changemakers and the general public that improve food choices, especially among high-income, high-consuming populations where there is access to alternatives.

 - Empowering groups and individuals with financial and material assistance, especially groups in low-income and otherwise disenfranchised communities.

 Cycling crops through animals to produce animal-sourced foods is inefficient and detrimental to food security and climate change efforts.

 Demand for animal products is not “given” or “fixed.”
 Demand is created by habit, cultural institutions, politics, and financial interests.
 Demand for animal products can be reduced through education campaigns, improved political priorities, and financial incentives/disincentives.

 Reducing the production and consumption of animal-sourced foods is a much-neglected but necessary “part of the solution,” especially for high-consuming populations.

 While a large-scale transition away from animal-sourced foods is not a panacea, it will drastically improve key areas of concern for the planet and its inhabitants.

 A Well-Fed World began as an educational campaign in 2001 in response to the International Food Policy Research Institute’s (IFPRI) 1999 Livestock to 2020 report.
 This research warned of the rapidly increasing livestock numbers, but did not seek to reverse the trend because they deem it “demand-driven.”